A two-day conference exploring the life-changing power of customised employment for people with disability

 - networking opportunities and ways to connect with other people after the conference.

-This conference is perfect if you’re
+These presentations are perfect if you’re

 - Overwhelmed (or underwhelmed!) by the limiting post-school options for students with disability